shopozor/saleor-backend/README.md

 We were not able to display the usual cucumber reports in Jenkins for this repository because the `behave` reports are not compatible with the `cucumber` reports (see e.g. [this reference](https://www.bountysource.com/issues/6638934-behave-json-reports-are-incompatible-with-cucumber-ones)).
 Therefore our `Jenkinsfile` makes use of the `junit` framework to output acceptance test results.

+## Pull requests

+### Workflow

+* All Softozor members are whitelisted
+* When a white-listed author opens a PR, she is triggering the corresponding unit and acceptance tests automatically
+* When a white-listed member updates a PR, she is triggering the corresponding unit and acceptance tests again
+* When a non-whitelisted member opens a PR, the builder will publish the question `Can one of the admins verify this patch?` to the PR's comment; in that case, one of Softozor's admins can

+  * comment `ok to test` to accept the PR for testing
+  * comment `test this please` for one time test run
+  * comment `add to whitelist` to add the PR's author to the whitelist

+### Useful build commands

+You can use the following commands in your comments:

+* `retest this please`: this runs the unit and acceptance tests again

 ## Development's instructions

 ### Setup the Shopozor software